jkononova3/PCA_PRO/README.md

 ```
 This will return a pruned_data.vcf.gz file in a folder called pruned, please take this file out and put it in the same folder as the pca_1.py file.
 Now it should run without a hitch.

+For the pruning to work we used PLINK thus please make sure PLINK is installed whereever this script is running so you don't run into any major problems.
+We would also like to add that we have included the pruning steps as a jupyter notebook as well.
+If you are from CSE 185 and have access to the datahub it may be easier to use the notebook since the datahub already has PLINK access.

 ### Detour: Installation and Usage of VCF Tools